nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 these patients are unlikely to present for treatment on their How-ever, motivation can facilitate treatment.
 Studies suggest that
 ```
-What it's doing and why it's useful: This command stops searching for a phrase in the given file(s) once it has printed out the number of instances of the phrase that has been specified by the user.
-This can be useful when users only want to look for a few instances of a phrase instead of every isntance.
+What it's doing and why it's useful: This command stop seatching for the phrase "treatment" within the Session4-PDF.txt file once it has printed out 3 instances of "treatment" as specified in the command.
+This can be useful when users only want to look for a few instances of a phrase instead of every instance.
 Source: man grep

 **Command-line option 2: grep -L**